exasol/public-knowledgebase/Database-Features/removing-corrupt-data.md

 set verbose on;
 @/tmp/check_all_columns.sql;
 ```

-To execute the file, run `exaplus -u sys -p <passwd> -c <connection string> -f <file name>`.
+To execute the file, run `exaplus -u sys -p <passwd> -c <connection string> -f corrupt_data_check.sql`.

 The script will run through the entire script and store the output into /tmp/check_all_column.log.
 Once it's finished, do the following:
-1. Look into the output and find any queries which return an error message.
+1. Investigate `/tmp/check_all_column.log` and find any queries which return an error message.
 The table which causes an error message contains corrupt data and should be dropped.
 2. Save the DDL of the object.
 Many SQL Editors offer the ability to save the DDL of the object, however we also have a script to help with this.
 For more information, see [Create DDL for a Table](create-ddl-for-a-table.md).
 3. Drop the table.
 For more information, see [DROP TABLE](https://docs.exasol.com/db/latest/sql/drop_table.htm).
 4. Re-create the table using the saved DDL.